 Clinical efficacy and safetyThis section presents data from four randomised controlled trials in adults with rheumatoid arthritis, one study in adults with psoriatic arthritis, one study in adults with ankylosing spondylitis, one study in adults with non-radiographic axial spondyloarthritis, four studies in adults with plaque psoriasis, three studies in juvenile idiopathic arthritis and one study in paediatric patients with plaque psoriasis.

 Adult patients with rheumatoid arthritisThe efficacy of Enbrel was assessed in a randomised, double-blind, placebo-controlled study.
 The study evaluated 234 adult patients with active rheumatoid arthritis who had failed therapy with at least one but no more than four disease-modifying antirheumatic drugs (DMARDs).
 Doses of 10 mg or 25 mg Enbrel or placebo were administered subcutaneously twice a week for 6 consecutive months.
 The results of this controlled trial were expressed in percentage improvement in rheumatoid arthritis using American College of Rheumatology (ACR) response criteria.
 ACR 20 and 50 responses were higher in patients treated with Enbrel at 3 and 6 months than in patients treated with placebo (ACR 20: Enbrel 62% and 59%, placebo 23% and 11% at 3 and 6 months, respectively: ACR 50: Enbrel 41% and 40%, placebo 8% and 5% at months 3 and 6, respectively; p<0.01 Enbrel vs. placebo at all timepoints for both ACR 20 and ACR 50 responses).
 Approximately 15% of subjects who received Enbrel achieved an ACR 70 response at month 3 and month 6 compared to fewer than 5% of subjects in the placebo arm.
 Among patients receiving Enbrel, the clinical responses generally appeared within 1 to 2 weeks after initiation of therapy and nearly always occurred by 3 months.
 A dose response was seen; results with 10 mg were intermediate between placebo and 25 mg.
 Enbrel was significantly better than placebo in all components of the ACR criteria, as well as other measures of rheumatoid arthritis disease activity not included in the ACR response criteria, such as morning stiffness.
 A Health Assessment Questionnaire (HAQ), which included disability, vitality, mental health, general health status, and arthritis-associated health status subdomains, was administered every 3 months during the trial.
 All subdomains of the HAQ were improved in patients treated with Enbrel compared to controls at 3 and 6 months.
 After discontinuation of Enbrel, symptoms of arthritis generally returned within a month.
 Re-introduction of treatment with Enbrel after discontinuation of up to 24 months resulted in the same magnitudes of responses as patients who received Enbrel without interruption of therapy based on results of open-label studies.
-Continued durable responses have been seen for up to 48 months in open-label extension treatment trials when patients received Enbrel without interruption; longer-term experience is not available.
+Continued durable responses have been seen for up to 10 years in open-label extension treatment trials when patients received Enbrel without interruption.
 The efficacy of Enbrel was compared to methotrexate in a randomised, active-controlled study with blinded radiographic evaluations as a primary endpoint in 632 adult patients with active rheumatoid arthritis (<3 years duration) who had never received treatment with methotrexate.
 Doses of 10 mg or 25 mg Enbrel were administered subcutaneously (SC) twice a week for up to 24 months.
 Methotrexate doses were escalated from 7.5 mg/week to a maximum of 20 mg/week over the first 8 weeks of the trial and continued for up to 24 months.
 Clinical improvement, including onset of action within 2 weeks with Enbrel 25 mg, was similar to that seen in the previous trials and was maintained for up to 24 months.
 At baseline, patients had a moderate degree of disability, with mean HAQ scores of 1.4 to 1.5.
 Treatment with Enbrel 25 mg resulted in substantial improvement at 12 months, with about 44% of patients achieving a normal HAQ score (less than 0.5).
 This benefit was maintained in Year 2 of this study.In this study, structural joint damage was assessed radiographically and expressed as change in Total Sharp Score (TSS) and its components, the erosion score and Joint Space Narrowing (JSN) score.
 Radiographs of hands/wrists and feet were read at baseline and 6, 12, and 24 months.
 The 10 mg Enbrel dose had consistently less effect on structural damage than the 25 mg dose.
 Enbrel 25 mg was significantly superior to methotrexate for erosion scores at both 12 and 24 months.
 The differences in TSS and JSN were not statistically significant between methotrexate and Enbrel 25 mg.
 The results are shown in the figure below.

 Radiographic Progression: Comparison of Enbrel vs. Methotrexate in Patients with RA of <3 Years DurationIn another active-controlled, double-blind, randomised study, clinical efficacy, safety, and radiographic progression in RA patients treated with Enbrel alone (25 mg twice weekly), methotrexate alone (7.5 to 20 mg weekly, median dose 20 mg), and the combination of Enbrel and methotrexate initiated concurrently were compared in 682 adult patients with active rheumatoid arthritis of 6 months to 20 years duration (median 5 years) who had a less than satisfactory response to at least 1 disease-modifying antirheumatic drug (DMARD) other than methotrexate.Patients in the Enbrel in combination with methotrexate therapy group had significantly higher ACR 20, ACR 50, ACR 70 responses and improvement for DAS and HAQ scores at both 24 and 52 weeks than patients in either of the single therapy groups (results shown in table below).
 Significant advantages for Enbrel in combination with methotrexate compared with Enbrel monotherapy and methotrexate monotherapy were also observed after 24 months.